Paul Revere & the Raiders: Former Raiders and legacy

 Keith Allison, who was a member of the Raiders from 1968 to 1975, died at his home in Sherman Oaks, California on November 17, 2021, at the age of 79.

-Paul Revere & the Raiders featured in the soundtrack of Quentin Tarantino's 2019 comedy-drama Once Upon a Time in Hollywood, namely the tracks "Hungry", "Mr. Sun, Mr. Moon" and "Good Thing", with the latter appearing in the film's official trailer.
-They are also named in the picture's dialogue, with Sharon Tate (portrayed by Margot Robbie) asking Jay Sebring (portrayed by Emile Hirsch): "Aww, what's the matter?
-You afraid I'll tell Jim Morrison you were dancing to Paul Revere & The Raiders?
-Are they not cool enough for you?"

 Musical style and influences

-Paul Revere & the Raiders were classified as a rock and roll and pop band.
-The band's early sound combined fast-paced, guitar-and-vocal-dominated rock with an intimidating R&B flavor.
+Paul Revere & the Raiders were classified as a garage rock, proto-punk, rock and roll and pop band.
+The band's early sound combined fast-paced, guitar-and-vocal-dominated rock with an intimidating R&B flavor. before shifting to a psychedelic pop sound.
+Quentin Tarantino, who used music from the band in his film Once Upon a Time in Hollywood (2019), categorized Paul Revere & the Raiders as a bubblegum band.

 1970's Collage saw the band make an effort to distance themselves from their former image as an AM radio singles band, utilizing "fuzzy guitar noodling, time signature changes, groovy horn charts à la Blood, Sweat & Tears, trippy headphone cross-fading, and other hip production techniques of the time," according to AllMusic's Cub Koda.
 Stephen Thomas Erlewine said that the album saw Mark Lindsay "pushing the Raiders toward a harder rock, part way between the fuzz guitars of Grand Funk and horns of Chicago, accentuated by lingering affection for country-rock and soul."

 Legacy

-The garage rock revival and grunge movements—and individual acts such as the Paisley Underground—have cited the Raiders as an influence.
-In 2004 "Kicks" ranked no. 400 on Rolling Stone's list of The 500 Greatest Songs of All Time.
 Paul Revere & the Raiders and their manager Roger Hart were inducted into the Oregon Music Hall of Fame on 13 October 2007.
 In 2010 the band was inducted into the Hit Parade Hall of Fame.
+The garage rock revival and grunge movements—and individual acts such as the Paisley Underground—have cited the Raiders as an influence.

+In 2004, "Kicks" ranked no. 400 on Rolling Stone's list of The 500 Greatest Songs of All Time.
+Additionally, "Just Like Me" is included among The Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.

-Quentin Tarantino's 2019 film Once Upon a Time...in Hollywood, set in 1969, featured three of the band's hit singles—"Hungry" (1966), "Good Thing" (1966) and "Mr. Sun, Mr. Moon" (1969)—and the 1968 B-side "Theme From It's Happening".
+Quentin Tarantino's 2019 film Once Upon a Time in Hollywood, set in 1969, featured three of the band's top 20 hits on the Billboard Hot 100 —"Hungry" (1966), "Good Thing" (1966) and "Mr. Sun, Mr. Moon" (1969)—and the 1968 B-side "Theme From It's Happening".